kedify/otel-add-on/examples/dapr/README.md

 where the Python app calls the Node app using the service invocation pattern.

 Both workloads run `daprd` in a sidecar container, which also exposes metrics.
-We have modified the `daprd` and its mutating webhook (`dapr-sidecar-injector`) to push metrics to our OTEL collector.
-These metrics use OpenCensus, so we need to configure the OTEL collector to accept metrics through the `opencensus` receiver.
+We have modified the `daprd` and its mutating webhook (`dapr-sidecar-injector`) to push metrics to our OTel collector.
+These metrics use OpenCensus, so we need to configure the OTel collector to accept metrics through the `opencensus` receiver.

 ## Setup